Design patterns

-Work Packages
+Work packages

-In the context of MBSE, a WBS is particularly valuable because it aligns with the model-based approach to defining and managing complex systems.
+In the context of Systems Engineering (SE), a Work Breakdown Structure (WBS) is particularly valuable because it aligns with the model-based approach to defining and managing complex systems.
 It ensures that every aspect of the system is accounted for and integrated into the overall project plan, promoting a more streamlined and efficient engineering process.

-Breaking down work in the Work Breakdown Structure
+Breaking down work in the WBS

 When a project requires work to be broken down due to its complexity, we often see the introduction of work packages and activities.
 This model pattern uses recursive work packages to create a tree view in the application.
-Each work package can contain one or more activities, and completing all work packages signifies that the project’s tasks are fully completed.

 In Relatics, when a type element has a single relation to itself and is configured as hierarchical in the type element settings, the system automatically visualizes the tree view.
 This view appears as the first tab at the top of the screen after selecting the menu item.

-Important: To configure the Work Package type element as derived from itself, the relation from Work Package to Work Package must be a single relation rather than a multi-relation.
+Note that, to configure the Work Package type element as derived from itself, the relation from Work Package to Work Package must be a single relation rather than a multi-relation.

 Person approach

 A common challenge we observe is that when work packages are ready for progression, a lack of assigned responsibility often leads to no one taking charge.
-Establishing relationships to individuals in Relatics ensures clear responsibility and allows those individuals to track their tasks.
+Establishing relations to individuals in Relatics ensures clear responsibility and allows those individuals to track their tasks.

 In this setup, each work package can have a designated responsible person.
 For work packages that include multiple activities, different individuals can be assigned to specific activities.
 This setup enables the responsible person for the work package to delegate tasks to their colleagues.

-Tip: Implement the user link functionality in combination with My to-do definitions!
+TIP: Implement the User link functionality in combination with My to-do definitions!
 This combination allows users to access all relevant information through their personal dashboard or the to-do button in the type element’s overview page ribbon.

-Finetuning via Disciplines
+Finetuning via disciplines

 In large, complex projects, we often observe a trend toward fine-tuning information, particularly when it involves assigning responsibilities to individuals.
 Initially, the responsibility for a significant number of work packages and activities is often broadly assigned to disciplines rather than directly to individuals.

 This approach is typically used at the early stages of a project when specific responsibilities are not yet fully defined.
-Disciplines such as “Engineering” or “Project Management” are used as placeholders.
+Disciplines such as Engineering or Project Management are used as placeholders.
 This ensures that only individuals related to the discipline responsible for the work package can later be assigned to its associated activities.
 It is particularly useful when detailed information about individual assignments is not yet available.

 In some cases, projects choose not to use the discipline concept.
-Instead, a type element like “Role” is implemented to define responsibilities.
+Instead, a type element like Role is implemented to define responsibilities.

 This approach simplifies the assignment process and ensures that only relevant individuals are included in the selection.